Life after divorce – what to do and how to move on

 If possible, plan for the big milestones like new partners, new siblings etc. Having a conversation in advance without a date or event looming is likely to go better than having it in the heat of the unfolding issue.

-There have been many times when it's simply been too expensive to engage with and other times when it’s been so necessary that the cost of not doing it would have been disastrous.
+There have been many times when it's simply been too expensive to engage with, and other times when it’s been so necessary that the cost of not doing it would have been disastrous.

 There is free therapy out there – you have to look hard, get on a list and wait and wait.
-GP waiting lists often are long, but charities can help, and many workplaces now offer some short-term therapeutic options in their benefits packages.
+GP waiting lists are often long, but charities can help, and many workplaces now offer some short-term therapeutic options in their benefits packages.

 Private therapists do offer reduced rates for those on a lower income.
-The BACP website (searchable by postcode and problem type) is a good place to start.
+The BACP website – searchable by postcode and problem type – is a good place to start.

 1. Carve out some time for you